bluemathsoft/bluemathsoft.github.io/_posts/2017-09-11-why-cad-different-from-other-3d-modeling-software.md

 <img src="/img/cylinder-comparision.png"/>

 A cylinder created in 3DS Max is a shape made up of 32 rectangular side polygons, 32 top and 32 bottom triangular polygons.
-Its curved surface looks smooth because of Gouraud Shading.
+Its curved surface looks smooth mainly because of [Gouraud Shading](https://en.wikipedia.org/wiki/Gouraud_shading).

 A cylinder created in SolidWorks however is defined as a cylinder of given radius and height and it's automatically converted to necessary number of polygons required to make the curved surface smooth for given purpose.
 If the purpose is viewing, then it could be represented with 32 strips, but if the purpose is 3D printing then it might be represented by more number of polygons depending upon the physical units of the cylinder.